 The Northern Lights Tree Farm is a non-profit group brightening the holidays for families who need a little boost!

 Looking for an artificial tree this holiday?
 They’re available for FREE as a service to help families needing a little extra holiday cheer.
-The program begins in early November and even includes decorations.
+The program begins November 16th and even includes decorations.

 Northern Lights Tree Farm